Elkfox/shopify-theme-framework/docs/_documentation/grid-column.md

   </div>
 </div>

-As you can see the above columns aren't filling the row, they have no default width.
+As you can see the above columns aren't filling the row, because they have no default width.

 By default Grid50 is a twelve column layout.
-This is easily modified, if you want to find out more about this visit the or if you wish to add a 5 column layout [Grid50 documentation](http://grid50.com).
+This is easily modified: if you want to find out more about this visit the or if you wish to add a 5 column layout [Grid50 documentation](http://grid50.com).

 {% highlight html %}
 <div class="container">